-Anne M. Boylan is an historian of the nineteenth-century United States and of women and gender, and holds a joint appointment with the Department of Women and Gender Studies.
-A graduate of Mundelein College (BA 1968) and the University of Wisconsin-Madison (PhD 1973), she has published articles in The Journal of American History, American Quarterly, The Journal of the Early Republic, and other scholarly journals.
+Anne M. Boylan is a historian of the nineteenth-century United States and of women and gender, and holds a joint appointment with the Department of Women and Gender Studies.
+A graduate of Mundelein College (B.A.
+1968) and the University of Wisconsin-Madison (Ph.D.
+1973), she has published articles in The Journal of American History, American Quarterly, The Journal of the Early Republic, and other scholarly journals.
 Her books are Sunday School: The Formation of an American Institution, 1790–1880 (Yale University Press, 1988); The Origins of Women’s Activism: New York and Boston, 1797–1840 (University of North Carolina Press, 2002) and Women’s Rights in the United States: A History in Documents (Oxford University Press, 2014).
-She is currently researching the production of popular versions of women’s history in the 19th and 20th –century United States.
+She is currently researching the production of popular versions of women’s history in the nineteenth- and twentieth-century United States.
 She has been the recipient of fellowships and awards from the National Endowment for the Humanities; the Radcliffe Research Scholars Program; the Hagley Museum and Library; the Western Association of Women Historians; the American Association for State and Local History; the Middle States Council for the Social Studies; and the University of Delaware.